Art and Ideas: Identity and the self

 When I've finished, what course can I do next?

-You may be interested in other Art in Theory courses, exploring other themes and ideas in contemporary creative practice such as VB653 Art and Ideas: Time and Memory, or VB648 Art and Ideas: What is visual language?
+You may be interested in other Art in Theory courses, exploring other themes and ideas in contemporary creative practice such as VB872 Art in theory: what is creativity? or VB648 Art and ideas: what is visual language?

 You might also be interested in art history courses, or philosophy or anthropology courses within the humanities department.